Frequently Asked Questions

 What is the salary for an OTA?

 Generally speaking, OTAs earn 75-80% of what a OT earns.
-A reasonable expectation for a new graduate can be between $38,000 and $48,000/year based on full-time employment.
+The median annual wage for occupational therapy assistants was $61,730 in May 2021.
 Please keep in mind that pay scales vary depending on the setting, and because Austin is a favorable place to live, salaries are generally lower than in other parts of Texas.
 Graduates who are willing to relocate can expect higher starting salaries.
 Salaries for Texas OTAs can be found on the U.S. Bureau of Labor Statistics Page.

 Is there a licensure exam required to practice when I graduate?